shamakhan/mnet-ui-base/src/js/components/FormField/README.md

 **validate**

-Validation rule when used within a grommet Form.
+Validation rule when used within a MnetUIBase Form.
 Provide an object
       with a regular expression, a function, or an array of these.
 If a function is provided, it will be called with two arguments, the value for this field and the entire value object.
 This permits validation to